mauricio/mauricio.github.com/_drafts/redis-protocol.md

 }

 // redisSplitter splits a byte stream into full lines in the redis protocol format. it reads a whole item
-// (string, bulk string, error, integer or array) and then returns it as a line. code reading from scanners
+// (string, bulk string, error, integer, or array) and then returns it as a line. code reading from scanners
 // created with this function can safely assume that if they got a line it's a full line that does not need
 // any extra checking.
 func redisSplitter(data []byte, atEOF bool) (advance int, token []byte, err error) {